xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 To implement the power-ups we used the Command Pattern.
 This pattern consists of deriving power-ups from an abstract class while modifying a common function, *execute* in our case, so that they can have a different results, change different attributes and/or change the Player's state.

 #### Implementation

-TODO
+> TODO
+>

 #### Consequences

 This pattern eases the management and creation of the power-ups.

+> TODO: Perfect

 ## Code smells and refactoring techniques

+> TODO

 ## Testing

+> TODO